syngenta/acai-js/README.md

-`streamViewType`             | stream view type version of dynamodb record `sizeBytes`                  | size bytes of dynamodb record `approximateCreationDateTime`| approximate creation date time of dynamodb record
+`streamViewType`             | stream view type version of dynamodb record `sizeBytes`                  | size bytes of dynamodb record `approximateCreationDateTime`| approximate creation date time of dynamodb record `userIdentity`               | the user who cause the action (not always available populated) `timeToLiveExpired`          | determines if the stream was invoked by a "time to live" expiring

 ### S3 Events